Full on-site pharmacy

 St. Louis, MO 63110

 Phone: (314) 454-7666

 Students and covered dependents may also obtain approved prescriptions at an off campus retail pharmacy.
-You must pay in full at the time of service and seek reimbursement from Student Health Services.
+You will be required to pay for the medication in full at the time of service and seek reimbursement from Student Health Services.
 So long as the medications were per-approved or coordinated through Student Health Services in advance, Student Health Service will reimburse 50% of the charges.
-Covered medications are limited to generic form drugs, unless a generic form is unavailable or dispensing the name brand drug was pre-approved by Student Health Services.
+Covered medications are limited to generic form drugs, unless a generic form is unavailable or dispensing the name brand drug was per-approved by Student Health Services.

 After hours lock box